Fabien-Mick/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-file 0-alias is about creating an alias hello you prints hello user, where user is the current Linux user.
+0 creating an alias
+1 prints hello user, where user is the current Linux user.
+2 Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.